numselli/programming12/README.md

   - rectangle: a class to get the area and primitor of a rectangle
   - circle: get the area and circumferenc of a cicle
   - cellPhone: a class describing a cell phone
+  - dice: a class to roll a dice with customizeable sides
 - Exercises:
   - sinChecker: checks if a Social Insurance Number is valid
   - craps: simulates a game of craps